F minor: E-sharp minor

-E-sharp minor is a theoretical key based on the musical note E♯, consisting of the pitches E, Fx, G, A, B, C and D. Its key signature has six sharps and one double sharp, (or eight sharps).
-Its relative major is G-sharp major, which is usually replaced by A-flat major.
-Its parallel major, E-sharp major, is usually replaced by F major, as E-sharp major’s four double-sharps make it impractical to use.
+E-sharp minor is a key based on the musical note E♯, consisting of the pitches E♯, Fx, G♯, A♯, B♯, C♯ and D♯.
+Its key signature has eight sharps, requiring one double sharp and six single sharps.
+Because E-sharp minor requires eight sharps, including the Fx, it is almost always notated as its enharmonic equivalent of F minor, with four flats.

 The E-sharp natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The E-sharp harmonic minor and melodic minor scales are:

+The scale-degree chords of E-sharp minor are: